 Welcome to the SLU Law Journal Online!
-Here, we publish short pieces by students and other legal scholars that provide insight and unique perspectives on the hottest legal issues currently facing our community, our nation, and our world.
-If you are a legal scholar and you have a piece that you would like to share on our platform, we would love to hear from you!
+Here, we publish short pieces by students that provide insight and unique perspectives on the hottest legal issues currently facing our community, our nation, and our world.
+Please check back often as there is always new content being published.

 In United States v.
 Arias, the Eighth Circuit ordered documents to be produced on the basis of the Confrontation Clause.
 Despite creating a circuit split, in this article Ryan Gallagher argues that the holding is correct.